hallpaz/MLforNewMedia/docs/deepimplicits.md

 The ideas to represent a global implicit function using a neural network are pretty straightforward and give encoraging results for many objects.
 However, it's hard to model large scale scenes using only global information.
 Even highly detailed models might not be represented accurately.

 To address these issues, researchers proposed a variety of techiniques here described as local models.
-We start looking to the follow up works over Occupancy Networks and DeepSDF, respectively, Convolutional Occupancy Networks and Deep Local Shapes.
+We start by looking to the follow up works over Occupancy Networks and DeepSDF, respectively, Convolutional Occupancy Networks and Deep Local Shapes.

+### Convolutional Occupancy Network

 In **Convolutional Occupancy Network**, motivated by the hypothesis that "The key limiting factor of most implicit models is their simple fully-connected network architecture which neither allows for integrating local information in the observations, nor for incorporating inductive biases such as translation equivariance into the model” they try to find a new architecture to better represent large scene properties.

-They try to derive a strategy that could agreggate neighbhood features such as the convolutional layers do for images.
+Their strategy consists in projecting features in 2D canonical planes or a 3D canonical volume and generate new features by agreggating neighborhood features using interpolation.
+This should simulate what the convolutional layers do for images as information is combined and distributed in local neighboorhods.
 This way, they expect to create features with translation equivariance before running the fully connected model to estimate the occupancy probability.

-Nice property; I didn't get the "fully convolutional" meaning though:
-"As our model is fully-convolutional, we are able to reconstruct large scenes by applying it in a “sliding-window” fashion at inference time.
-We exploit this property to obtain reconstructions of entire apartments"
+With this architecture, they are able to reconstruct large scenes by applying it in a “sliding-window” at inference time, such as convolutional operators in images.

+### CvxNet: Learnable Convex Decomposition

 **CvxNet: Learnable Convex Decomposition** convex decompositions as universal approximators of 3D geometry.